nickrtorres/cecs342-lab/00/fe.md

 After parsing the compiler starts semantic analysis to understand and verify the meaning of a program.
-For this overview we'll focus on two categories of errors that can occur: static and dynamic.
+For this overview we'll focus on two categories of errors that can occur during semantic analysis: static and dynamic.

 ### Static errors